 The Committee's three 2018 Reports were adopted at the 64th Annual Session in Halifax, Canada.

-- Draft General Report on Fostering Democracy and Human Rights in the Black Sea Area by Ulla SCHMIDT (Germany)
+- Draft General Report on Fostering Democracy and Human Rights in the Black Sea Region by Ulla SCHMIDT (Germany)

 - Draft CDSDG Report on Civil Protection in the High North and the Mediterranean Regions by Jane CORDY (Canada)

 The Committee on the Civil Dimension of Security (CDS) was first established as the Cultural Committee in 1956 and has undergone several changes in name, the most recent being in 2000 when the present title was adopted.
 Despite the changes in title, the Committee has maintained a consistent focus on the aspects of Euro-Atlantic security which, directly or indirectly, relate to the responsibilities, protection and welfare of civilians.